-City of Philadelphia takes title to the building, paying the State of Pennsylvania just over $400,000.
+The City of Philadelphia takes title to the building, paying the State of Pennsylvania just over $400,000.

 The city transfers Eastern State Penitentiary to the Redevelopment Authority to seek proposals for commercial use.

-Eastern State Task Force, a group of architects, preservationists and historians, is formed.
+The Eastern State Task Force, a group of architects, preservationists and historians, is formed.
 Mayor Wilson Goode urges the Redevelopment Authority to reject all proposals for commercial use of the property.

-First limited group tours of the building.
+The first limited group tours of the building begin.